space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Gestural Communication**: The use of physical movements to convey messages.
 - **Symbolic Objects**: The role of artifacts and objects in representing ideas.
 - **Nature and Landscape**: The semiotic dimensions of how natural elements convey meanings.
+- **Braille**: The use of tactile signs for written communication.
+- **Haptic Feedback**: The semiotic analysis of touch-based interfaces.
+- **Sign Language**: The use of manual signs for linguistic communication.
+- **Physical Artifacts**: Objects that convey historical or cultural significance.
+- **Environmental Signage**: The use of physical signs to convey information about the natural world.

 ### Chapter 34: Law and Semiotics